Reins981/speedcamwarner/README.md

-# A simple speedcam warner based on OpenStreetMap OSM.
+# A simple speedcam warner based on OpenStreetMap (OSM)

 This App is designed to run on Android.